bwsw/cloudstack-ui/config-guide.md

    * For TCP and UDP: startport and endport
    * For ICMP: icmpcode and icmptype

-### Default Group Name
+### Default Security Group Name

-Define the name for Firewall default group.
+Allow you to set a name for Default Firewall group

 ```
-"defaultGroupName": "default name"
+"defaultGroupName": {
+  "en": "value",
+  "ru": "значение"
 ```

-A default name is `default`.
+The default name is `default`.

 ### VM Colors